core-wg/href/draft-ietf-core-href.md

 Computing a set of CoAP options from a request CRI ({{decompose-coap}}) and computing a request CRI from a set of COAP options ({{compose-coap}}).

+As with {{Sections 6.4 and 6.5 of -coap}}, the (intended or actually used) request's destination transport address is considered an additional parameter to these algorithms, usually used to be able to elide (by supplying default values for) CoAP options that would contain components of this transport address.
+As with {{Sections 6.4 and 6.5 of -coap}}, the text in this section speaks about the request's destination IP address and the request's destination UDP port as components of the request's destination transport address used in this way; transports that do not have these components or have other components that are to be used in this way need to specify the specifics.

 This section makes use of the mapping between CRI scheme numbers and URI scheme names shown in {{scheme-map}}: